 - being pregnant by a White man instead of being pregnant by Common, Drake, or any other Black man, and causing many of those same trolls and assholes to feel betrayed and ignored.
 Despite the fact that Serena was never under any obligation whatsoever to give her attention or her affection to only Black men or any Black man, for that matter.

 - for supposedly looking like a man, for not looking feminine enough, and for having the kind of body that many people judged Gal Gadot for not having when she was cast to play Wonder Woman.
-Bear in mind that the very same men judging her for her physique are also the same ones feeling betrayed because Serena chose not to exchange vows and share her life with another Black man.
+Bear in mind that the men judging Serena for her physique are also the same men who feel betrayed because Serena chose not to exchange vows and share her life with another Black man.

 No matter how many times this is shouted from the mountaintops only to fall on deaf ears, Black women will continue to do their thing and live their lives, and do it incredibly well.
-And they will continue to do this without listening or answering to men who have made their careers (and continue to do so) by spouting ridiculous bullshit at a loud volume so that all eyes are on them, men who refer to Black women like Serena Williams as men/gorillas/Negro bed-wenches (yes, that last term is very real and no, you don’t want to know of or acknowledge the existence of men who use such a term on a regular basis.
-Take my word on this.) out of one side of their mouths while using the other side of those very same mouths to complain and wonder aloud why they don’t want to show loyalty and be the Queens that Black men deserve to have.
+And they’ll continue to do this without listening or answering to men who have made their reputations and careers (and who continue to do so) by spouting ridiculous bullshit at a loud volume so that all eyes are on them.
+Men who refer to Black women like Serena Williams as men/gorillas/Negro bed-wenches (yes, that last term is very real, and no, you don’t want to know of or acknowledge the men who gladly use that term on a regular basis) out of one side of their mouths, while using the other side of those very same mouths to complain and wonder aloud why they don’t want to show loyalty and be the queens that Black men deserve to have.

 I'm convinced y'all just wake up and say "how can I invalidate black women today?"
 Cause at this point It's absolutely ridiculous. https://t.co/RQpabwDxPV— Kaldur'ahm (@Mommaafro_) June 28, 2017